ivotron/quiho-popper/paper/paper.md

 ## Effectiveness of FGRUPs to capture performance {#sec:effective-fgrups}

-In this subsection we how FGRUPs can effectively describe the fine granularity resource utilization of an application with respect to a set of machines.
+In this subsection we show how FGRUPs can effectively describe the fine granularity resource utilization of an application with respect to a set of machines.
 Our methodology is:

   1. Discover relevant performance features using the _quiho_ framework.